Lead Opinion

 II.

 It is hardly surprising that there are only gossamer lines between drastic disgorgement (destruction of bondholder as well as shareholder wealth) and relatively mild disgorgement (cordoning off resources in non-tobacco subsidiaries).
-The plain fact is that wealth deprivation is an extremely crude device for “preventing” criminal behavior.
-Granted, a criminal miscreant with a billion dollars is potentially more dangerous than an impoverished criminal miscreant.
+The plain fact is that wealth deprivation is an extremely crude device for “preventing]” criminal behavior.
+Granted, a criminal miscreant with a billion dollars is potentially more dangerous than an imрoverished criminal miscreant.
 But ordinarily the forces most affecting the likelihood of criminal action are, besides the actors’ ethical standards and sense of shame, truly forward-looking conditions: the returns to crime versus the possible costs, all adjusted for risk (such as the risk of getting caught).

-Confusion arises from an ambiguity in our understanding that, in the civil context, such remedies as damage awards and restitution “deter,” and thus in a sense “prevent” commission of torts, breaches of contract, and other civil wrongs.
-It is quite true that a rule or practice of awarding such remedies deters, and thus prevents, such wrongs.
+Confusion arises from an ambiguity in our understanding that, in the civil context, such remedies as damage awards and restitution “deter,” and thus in a sense “prevent” commission of torts, breaches of contract, and other civil wrongs. ■ It is quite true that a rule or practice of awarding such remedies deters, and thus prevents, such wrongs.
 Indeed, under one viewpoint that is the primary or even sole purpose of awarding such remedies.
-See William M. Landes & Richard A. Posner, THE ECONOMIC STRUCTURE OF TORT LAW (1987).
+See William M. Landes & Richard A. Posner, The Economic Structure of Tort Law (1987).
 But it is the rule or practice that creates the incentive.
 To make the rule credible, of course, the awards must be made; but no individual award has a material deterrent effect.

 In assessing the likelihood that Congress intended an additional disgorgement remedy, it makes sense to inquire into the tendency of such an implied remedy to “prevent and restrain” future violations by the defendant.
 Of course the rule the government seeks here would be a rule,

 The weakness of that scenario supports the inference that for the defendant who winds up before the equity court, Congress intended the words “prevent and restrain” to authorize only a tailored, forward-looking remedy.
-Penalties for violations of the court‘s decree, and transparency-enhancing measures meet that standard.
-A purported
+Penalties for violations of the court’s decree, and transparency-enhancing measures meet that standard.
+A purported § 1964(a) disgorgement remedy, on top of those explicitly authorized, would provide only a trivial incremental effect (the reverse of the pardon granted once in a million), and would not qualify.
+Nor would disgorgement aimed at reducing the defendant’s crime-enabling resources, a factor linked only crudely to his future tendency toward criminality.

-The expert testimony offered by the government for the proposition that backward-looking disgorgement will “prevent and restrain’ defendants from committing future RICO violations,” see Dissent at 1226, serves no better.
+The expert testimony offered by the government for the proposition that backward-looking disgorgement will “ ‘prevent and restrain’ defendants from committing future RICO violations,” see Dissent at 1226, serves, no better.
 Obviously such testimony cannot alone resolve the issue, turning legal analysis of the statute into a fact battle among experts.
 Thus the experts’ testimony is valuable for its analytic quality, not its utterance by a PhD.

 The dissent’s genuflection before the experts leaves the reader to imagine some supporting analysis.
 Lest the imagination

 [Defendants’ experts] have also suggested that enjoining Defendants from future illegal behavior and threatening them with the possibility of financial penalties would be more effective as future deterrents than would be disgorgement.
-Professor Weil, for example, suggests that “the Court could establish now a schedule of fines or punishments that it would levy should the Defendants engage in prohibited behavior.”
-These experts forget that laws prohibiting this behavior alreаdy exist and that, despite these laws and their associated remedies, the Defendants allegedly chose to engage in the illegal behavior.
+Professor Weil, for example, suggests that ‘the Court could establish now a schedule of fines or punishments that it would levy should the Defendants engage in prohibited behavior.’
+These experts forget that laws prohibiting this behavior already exist and that, despite these laws and their associated remedies, the Defendants allegedly chose to engage in the illegal behavior.
 In this context, it is important to note that requiring Defendants to pay proceeds would strengthen the credibility of existing laws and thus provide additional economic incentives to deter future misconduct.1

 III.